-Assistant Professor of Conflict Studies
+Assistant Professor of Peace and Conflict Studies

 - Dr. Goldberg was originally trained as a mediator at Oberlin College, and has been active in the conflict studies field for many years.
 Her work and training background include: individual, organizational and multi-party interventions; and work around controversial issues like pro-life/pro-choice activism, police accountability, and Native American land claim conflict.
 She is a long time specialist and trainer in cross-cultural and diversity work, particularly at the group and community level.